seiyria/Roguathia/README.md

 * Track statistics (games played, monsters killed, killed by, total SP/KP/VP, features interacted with [doors opened, etc])
 * Refactor / reorg / unit tests for classes, remove magic numbers
 * Better dungeon corners
-* Firebase: centrally track statistics anonymously (allow people to login with reddit)
+* Firebase: centrally track (important) statistics anonymously (allow people to login with reddit for less anonymous, leaderboards)
+  * track deaths always, floor, race, name, and profession of the death (for headstone generation)

 # Idea Bucket (TBD)
 * Doors that require keys that are spawned in the level, and have treasure or stairs behind them